FridaSvanberg/Roll-for-Resume/README.md

 src/
 ├── assets/           #  Images, icons, and static files ├── components/       #  Reusable React components
-├── App.tsx           #  Main app layout
+├── hooks/            #  Custom React hooks for shared logic ├── utils/            #  Helper functions and utility modules ├── App.tsx           #  Main app layout
 ├── main.tsx          #  React app entry point
 └── index.css         #  Global styles & Tailwind config
 ```

+---

+## 🎲 Console Easter Egg

+Are you the kind of dev who opens the browser console just to see what's lurking in there?Well, roll for insight, adventurer — something magical awaits you:
+`// Open DevTools and refresh the page to roll a D20 🎲`

+Depending on your roll, you'll uncover:

+- 💀 A critical fail (oops...)

+- 🧐 Insightful details about Frida's tools and traits

+- 🧙 A perfect roll full of frontend flair

+A little surprise for the curious.Because even CVs deserve some ✨ personality ✨.

 ---